catamphetamine/imageboard/README.md

 * `afterCommentId?: number` — (optional) (experimental) Could be used to only fetch comments after a certain comment.

-* `afterCommentsCount?: number` — (optional) (experimental) Could be used to only fetch comments after a certain comments count (counting from the first comment in the thread).
+* `afterCommentNumber?: number` — (optional) (experimental) Could be used to only fetch comments after a certain comments count (counting from the first comment in the thread).

 * Any other properties here will override the corresponding properties of the `options` object that was passed to the `Imageboard()` function when creating an imageboard instance.